Picnic Bay, Queensland: Geography

-Until recently, the bay was the landing site for ferry services from the mainland, but ferries now arrive at a new terminal at nearby Nelly Bay.
+Until 2003, the bay was the landing site for ferry services from the mainland, but, due to the deterioration of the jetty, ferries now use a new terminal at nearby Nelly Bay.

 History

 Early European settlement

 On 27 September 1877, the Queensland Government sold 100 allotments in the "Town of Camoomillla situate on Picnic Bay".

 The first known settlement of Picnic Bay was by Harry Butler and his family who established a small dairy, orchard and mixed farm in Picnic Bay in 1877 when Magnetic Island was declared a quarantine station.
 The family experimented in the cultivation of pineapples in the bay and as part of a tourism venture built a guest house establishing an intermittent ferry service from Townsville.
 The Butler family cared for the sick who were quarantined on the island prior to the construction of the permanent quarantine station at West Point.